tearust/t-rust/docs/_gitbook-dev-docs/1_core_docs/magic_of_state_machine.md

-# Magid of the State Machine
+# Magic of the State Machine

 From a 10k foot view, all blockchains are nothing but different types of [state machines](../z_glossary/State_Machine.md).
 This machine accepts a user tx as input, and then executes some kind of logic (for example, a smart contract) to update the [state](../z_glossary/state.md).
 Every block is a new update of the state.
 Any node can rebuild the latest state by recalculating from the genesis block.
 This recalculation is also part of the validation process.